krocon/node-files-and-folders/README.md

 Create an empty folder.
 Open your shell (console) and navigate to this folder.
 Enter:
 > npm i files-and-folders

-A directory named *node_modules* is create with some sub folders.
+A directory named *node_modules* is created with some sub folders.
 Navigate to *node_modules/files-and-folders/*.
 Start app with:  node demo.app.js